Exploiting $\mathbf{c}$-Closure in Kernelization Algorithms for Graph Problems: Induced Matching

-In this subsection, we present a kernelization for \textsc{Induced Matching} in bipartite $c$-closed graphs, smaller than that of \Cref{thm:impk}. \else We also obtain smaller kernels in bipartite graphs.
+In the following, we provide smaller kernels in bipartite graphs.
 Our kernelization is based on the following lemma, proven by a meet-in-the-middle approach on vertex degrees.
-Interestingly, this lemma will also play a central role in the kernelization for \textsc{Irredundant Set} in \Cref{sec:irs}. \fi
+Interestingly, this lemma will also play a central role in the kernelization for \textsc{Irredundant Set} in \Cref{sec:irs}.

+\begin{lemma} Any bipartite graph $G$ with at least $6 \Delta^{3/2} b + 2 \Delta b$ non-isolated vertices has an induced matching of size $b$. \end{lemma}